LorenVanderbilt/privacyPlease/README.md

 # _Privacy Please_

-_Mobile app to create a noise barrier to mask speech or other audio._
+_iOS mobile app to create a noise barrier to mask speech or other audio in your immediate surroundings._

 ## Setup